 Every aspect of the 2021 PHC was made known to the general public via the print and electronic media (including social media).
 Several media channels partnered and collaborated with GSS to create awareness, inform and educate the public widely about the 2021 PHC activities before, during and after the field exercises.
-They also supported the dissemination of the reports.
+They are also supporting the dissemination of the reports.